artifacts/purpleplayer/README.markdown

 Purple supports webkit-compatible browsers, such as Safari browser, mobile Safari or Google Chrome browser.
 We are using newest CSS extensions like keyframes, which are not available on every browser.
 We want to deliver smooth animations and the best way to accomplish this is to use -webkit CSS extensions.
 Firefox 5 might follow soon, since it supports keyframes now.

 ## Will Internet Explorer ever be supported?
-Even Internet Explorer 10 has no support for keyframe animations.
-Emulating this is certainly possible and done in other players, but our focus lies on delivering best mobile experience.
+Internet Explorer 10 supports keyframe animations since Platform Preview 3 and we are currently evaluating it.
 If you feel like something is missing (like IE or Opera support), and you want to contribute don't hesitate and send us a patch or contact us!

 www.purpleanimator.com